-Uber announced a new ride type that allows minors to take an Uber ride without being accompanied by an adult.
+Uber now has a feature that allows minors to take an Uber ride without being accompanied by an adult.

-Parents and guardians will get real-time ride updates and teens will have access to several safety features.
+Parents and guardians get real-time ride updates and teens have access to several safety features, like PIN verification and in-ride audio recording.

 If Uber for teens isn’t in available your city yet, teens and children are still prohibited from riding without an adult.

 This gives teens full flexibility to get a ride anywhere they need to go.
-Rides will be paid for with the parent or guardian’s payment method, so teens won’t need to handle any payment.
+Rides are paid for with the parent or guardian’s payment method, so teens won’t need to handle any payment.

 Parents and guardians can follow the ride with real-time location tracking and pickup/dropoff notifications.

-Teens are allowed to bring other riders with them, but the other riders must be 13 or older.
+Teens are allowed to bring other riders with them, but the other riders must be 13 or older and the other riders must have permission to ride from a parent or guardian.

-Uber says that the other riders must have permission to ride from a parent or guardian, but they don’t say how the other teen riders can demonstrate that they have permission.
+Uber doesn’t say how the other teen riders can demonstrate that they have permission.

-Safety features for parents and guardians: Live tracking, communicate with drivers
+Safety features for parents and guardians of teens: Live tracking, communicate with drivers

-- Get notifications when a ride is requested, then pickup/dropoff notifications
+- Get notifications when a ride is requested by the teen user, then pickup/dropoff notifications

 - Real time ride tracking: See where the car is at all times